wking-io/Fluture/README.md

 ### Futurization

-To reduce the boilerplate of making Node or Promise functions return Future's instead, one might use the [Futurize][6] library:
+To reduce the boilerplate of making Node or Promise functions return Futures instead, one might use the [Futurize][6] library:

 ```js